Skip to Content

 So why not cut out the whole bottom piece and just make the best of the best already???
 You can add your favorite berries or even chocolate chips to this basic recipe below, there are tons of variations.

-1. You really should get a 24 cup muffin pan, or opt for a quicker baking time with mini muffins.
+1. You really should get a 24 cup muffin pan, or opt for a quicker baking time with mini size.

-2. I ALWAYS use muffin liners and you should too.
-They make cleanup easier and grab and go breakfasts a thang. 😉
+2. I ALWAYS use paper liners and you should too.
+They make cleanup easier and grab and go breakfasts easy. ๐Ÿ˜‰

 1. No pan, no problem!
-Use these self standing muffin cups instead!
+You can use stiffer or silicone self standing cups instead!

 Muffin Top Recipe

-2. All purpose + cake flour, the latter will make them lighter and fluffier.
+1. All purpose flour + cake flour, the latter will make them lighter and fluffier.
 You can use this 1 cup flour substitution chart if you only have one.

 Why are muffin tops better?